-These are the Education and Examination Regulations 2024-2025 for the Maastricht University opleiding tot Registeraccountant (MURA) of the School of Business and Economics (SBE) of Maastricht University, as required by Article 7.13 of the Dutch Higher Education and Research Act (WHW).
+These are the Education and Examination Regulations 2025-2026 for the Maastricht University opleiding tot Registeraccountant (MURA) of the School of Business and Economics (SBE) of Maastricht University, as required by Article 7.13 of the Dutch Higher Education and Research Act (WHW).
 This programme is a post-master's study programme provided by the Maastricht University School of Business and Economics.

-The Education and Examination Regulations 2024-2025 cover the Academic Year 2024 - 2025 and meet the standards laid down in sections 2 and 3 of the aforesaid Article, as well as other standards required by law and by the accreditation body Commissie Eindtermen Accountantsopleiding (CEA).
+The Education and Examination Regulations 2025-2026 meet the standards laid down in paragraphs 2 and 3 of the aforesaid Article, as well as other standards required by law and by the accreditation body Commissie Eindtermen Accountantsopleiding (CEA).

-These regulations have been approved and adopted for the academic year 2024 - 2025 by the SBE Board, after consultation with the Board of Examiners and after consent from or in consultation with the SBE Council of Maastricht University.
-The Education and Examination Regulations are published on MySBE Intranet and on the MURA website.
+These regulations have been approved and adopted for the academic year 2025-2026 by the SBE Board, after consultation with the Board of Examiners and after consent from or in consultation with the SBE Council of Maastricht University.
+The Education and Examination Regulations are published on SBE Student Intranet and on the MURA website.